antonbabenko/pre-commit-terraform/README.md

 ### Known limitations

-Terraform operates on a per-dir basis, while `pre-commit` framework only supports files and files that exist.
+OpenTOfu operates on a per-dir basis, while `pre-commit` framework only supports files and files that exist.
 This means if you only remove the TF-related file without any other changes in the same dir, checks will be skipped.
 Example and details [here](https://github.com/pre-commit/pre-commit/issues/3048).

 ### All hooks: Usage of environment variables in `--args`

-> All, except deprecated hooks: `checkov`, `terraform_docs_replace`
+> All, except deprecated hooks: `checkov`, `tofu_docs_replace`

 You can use environment variables for the `--args` section.